 Contrasting heights and depths grab customer interest.
 Varying heights can fuel interaction among shoppers and products.
 For instance, fan out items on tables at hip level.

-Put baskets can on the floor and fill them with items easy to sort through.
+Put baskets on the floor and fill them with items that are easy to sort through.
 Large lights can hang from the ceiling in precarious manners.
-Position props or plants can on high podiums.
-And racks can be strategically placed.
+Position props or plants on high podiums.
+Strategically place racks.

 5. Make Your Store Instagram-Ready